Karimskee/CPP-Functions-Implementation/README.md

-# CPP-std-Library-Functions-Reimplementation
+# CPP-Functions-Implementation
-My own implementation of some C++ standard library functions, with the main goal of learning and potential performance improvement.
+My own implementation of some C++ functions, whether they are C++ built-in, inspired from other languages or just for the sole purpose of "why not have them". with the aim of learning and potentially extending built-in functions functionality and performance.